Head-less-Reaper/ReactJS/readme.md

 ## Vite Bundler :
 it starts the server instantly , only load the files which browser actually request, uses browser native ESM and also converts the JSX files into plain HTML,CSS, JS files that browser can understand.

+In react you can only pass evaluated expressions and can perform basic calculation.You cannt write the whole logic like lopps and conditons in it.

+state :It is an object that shows the current update data in the UI

+#Reconcillation